RogerioHD/LogAnalysis/README.md

     </details>

 ### Running the python program
+This python program gives you only three answers to pre-conceived questions.
+The output is text-formatted so you can copy and paste it at your will.
 After the initial set up you should be able to login into your virtual machine using `vagrant up` command and them `vagrant ssh` command.
 If everthing is ok the output of your shell would seems like:
 `vagrant@vagrant:/vagrant/news$`
 Just wrtite `python newsdb.py` and you will get the reports!
 ### Accessing the Database
+Although this python program let you take a gist about the database, you could want to know a little more about it.
 To check for other queries of your interest, just certify that your are at `vagrant@vagrant:/vagrant/news$` and than run a psql command.
 Example: `SELECT slug from articles;`